Guided Conversations Canada now offering –

 Our country is coming together in the spirit of reconciliation to create better relationships with Indigenous Peoples.
 While reconciliation as a theme in Canada focuses on Canadian reconciliation with Indigenous Peoples, this principle is ancient and has been used the world over to repair relationships between individuals, communities, and societies.
 Organizations and communities want to gain a better understanding of differing realities within the Canadian experience outside of their own communities.
 We want to gain greater understanding of our society and our world, to build community, to acquire knowledge and to make reconciliation and justice an everyday part of our lives.
 By understanding and engaging in reconciliatory acts and conversations with BIPOC (Black/Indigenous/People of Colour) communities, we can create a more equitable world.
 People often ask, “How?
 Where do I start?”
 Here is the answer: Before one can meaningfully engage in reconciliation, become anti-racist, or adequately support and cease “othering” communities different than our own, one needs to go back to the beginning to understand what we are reconciling so we can do those things effectively!

 Seraph-Eden Boroditsky offers Guided Conversations that bring people back to the historical beginnings of Indigenous-Crown relations, our colonial system of white supremacy and capitalism, and the sometimes-surprising ways this interwoven legacy affects us today.
-These seminars were developed during Seraph-Eden’s time as the Winnipeg Arts Council’s first full-time Indigenous Arts Leadership Fellow, hired by Royal Manitoba Theatre Centre to teach them how to meaningfully engage in reconciliation and allyship, and support a more diverse artist and staff base.
 Conversations are tailored to the identified needs of an organization, but also provide a general overview of Canada’s history and the much-needed Canadian context.
 Delivery of Guided Conversations is recommended in multiple parts from a few hours to multiple day workshops, and are dependent on your group’s current level of education on the subject matter.
 They include a lecture delivered in an interactive storytelling style, question and answer periods throughout, glossary, and other resource material.

 In general, the first round of conversations can include topics such as:

 - A basic introduction to the 7 Teachings as a guide to conversation conduct and an example of Indigenous worldview;